Jolanrensen/kdocIncludeGradlePlugin/README.md

 }
 ```

-For the processor to be detectable, we need to add it to the
+For the processor to be detectable, we need to add this to the
 `src/main/resources/META-INF/services/nl.jolanrensen.kodex.processor.DocProcessor` file:

 ```
 com.example.plugin.ExampleDocProcessor
 ```

-and then publish the project somewhere it can be used in other projects.
+and then publish the project somewhere it can be used by other projects.

 Add the published project as dependency in your other project's `build.gradle.kts` file in your created
 doc process task (as described in the [How to Use](#how-to-use) section), both in the dependencies